 The unprocessed cannabidiol oil must be removed from the raw plant material.
 There are several methods for extracting it.
 CO2 extraction is the best practical method for obtaining high-quality cannabidiol, and the extraction process involves applying high pressure to carbon dioxide while keeping the temperature low.

 The gas is then passed through the raw material, extracting the CBD oil.
-This method effectively preserves the cannabinoids and terpenes that contribute to the entourage effect.
+This method effectively preserves the cannabinoids and terpenes that are also extracted from the plant.

 Once the cannabidiol oil is extracted, it is decarboxylated or heated to activate the compound.
 After that, it can be added to a carrier oil like coconut oil or hemp seed oil and consumed orally or applied topically to the skin.